daleonpz/daleonpz.github.io/_posts/2017-04-14-my-knee-hurts.md

 If you experience pain for a long period of time, it could be from 2-5 weeks up to several years, it means you developed a chronic pain (tendinosis), while tendonitis is an acute stage.
 In other words, you develop patellar tendinosis by ignoring the symptoms of patellar tendonitis[(ref)](https://www.amazon.com/Beating-Patellar-Tendonitis-Martin-Koban-ebook/dp/B00F9210UI).
 On the other hand, tendinopathy is the umbrella term for these kind of injuries (tendonitis and tendinosis).

-Some reasons I thought were causing my tendinopathy.
+I got my knees checked and I did my rehab several times but my patellar tendinopathy kept coming back.
+It could be the right or left knee, and sometimes both of them.
+Now, I am fully recovered from my injuries.

+Reasons that could be causing the tendinopathy.
 * Too much training
 * The shoes I was wearing
 * My feet structure
 * My knees were weak
-* Bad landing
+* Bad landing technique

-Some of them were true.
-I checked my knees and did my rehab several times but my patellar tendopathy kept coming back.
-It could be the right or left knee, and sometimes both of them.
-Now, I am fully recovered from my injuries.
+* Dysfunctional movement patterns

-Thus, in this post I will try to sumarize all the information I gathered based on the books I read and my onw experiences.
+In this post I will try to summarize all the information I gathered based on the books I read and my own experiences.
-I will focused mainly in patellar tendonitis, but the concepts I will explain can be apply to any other tendopathy.
+I will focused mainly in patellar tendonitis, but the concepts I will explain can be apply to any other tendinopathy.

 You should learn and remember the following statements: